 In general, CX pros work to understand the entire ecosystem of touchpoints that customers experience—potentially including multiple products.
 UX pros, on the other hand, focus more specifically on the design of the product experience.

-A market research community is an online group of engaged individuals who are willing and interested in participating in online surveys and in-depth discussions about product or service experiences.
-Research communities allow brands to communicate directly with their consumers by continually collecting feedback in real-time.
+An insight community is an online group of engaged individuals who are willing and interested in participating in online surveys and in-depth discussions about product or service experiences.
+Insight Communities allow brands to communicate directly with their consumers by continually collecting feedback in real-time.

-There’s no one-size-fits-all approach to building an MROC, but there are key components that every successful community should have.
+There’s no one-size-fits-all approach to building an insight community, but there are key components that every successful community should have.

 Marketers can use this information to improve their products or service and provide better experiences for those who interact with their brands.